 Aikido Security transforms vulnerability management by combining comprehensive detection with intelligent prioritization and automated remediation in a single, developer-friendly platform.

-Key capabilities:
+Key Features:

-- AI-powered risk intelligence reduces alert fatigue by over 90% through advanced deduplication and contextual analysis.
+- AI-powered risk intelligence: Reduces alert fatigue by over 90% through advanced deduplication and contextual analysis.
 The platform understands which vulnerabilities actually affect your specific deployment patterns and configurations.

-- Automated remediation workflows generate pull requests with specific fixes for common vulnerability types, turning security findings into actionable development tasks that can be resolved in minutes rather than hours.
+- Automated remediation workflows: Generate pull requests with specific fixes for common vulnerability types, turning security findings into actionable development tasks that can be resolved in minutes rather than hours.

-- Developer workflow integration provides vulnerability feedback directly in IDEs, pull requests, and CI/CD pipelines, ensuring security information reaches developers at the moment they can act on it most effectively.
+- Developer workflow integration: Provides vulnerability feedback directly in IDEs, pull requests, and CI/CD pipelines, ensuring security information reaches developers at the moment they can act on it most effectively.

-- Compliance automation generates audit documentation and evidence collection for SOC 2, ISO 27001, PCI DSS, and other regulatory frameworks, reducing the manual effort required for security audits.
+- Compliance automation: Generates audit documentation and evidence collection for SOC 2, ISO 27001, PCI DSS, and other regulatory frameworks, reducing the manual effort required for security audits.

-Best for: Development teams that want comprehensive vulnerability management without the operational overhead of managing multiple security tools.
-Particularly effective for organizations prioritizing developer productivity alongside security outcomes.
+- Development teams that want comprehensive vulnerability management without the operational overhead of managing multiple security tools.

-Pricing: Transparent per-developer pricing with generous free tier.
-No hidden costs or surprise charges as teams scale.
+- No hidden costs or surprise charges as teams scale.

 2. Rapid7 InsightVM